 User control

-The paper [14] discusses two techniques to mitigate the concerns over the risk of privacy breach in the Recommender Systems by providing the user with the option to manage the release of information to the Recommender System [41] or to provide appropriate reason for the requirement of release of information to the user [42].
-These two methods helps in reducing concerns of privacy breach of the user.
+Zhang, Na and Hogxia discuss two techniques to mitigate concerns over privacy risk breaches in the RSs that give users the option to manage the release of information to the RSs [14, 41] or provide appropriate reasons for the requirements of information release to users [42].
+These two methods help in reducing breachers of user privacy.

 Risk Aware Recommender Systems